servable-community/servable-documentation/docs/concepts/security.md

 https://docs.parseplatform.org/parse-server/guide/#security

-Parse Server uses three mechanisms for ensuring data access security and restriction:
+Parse Server uses two mechanisms mainly for ensuring data access security and restriction at the server level:
-- ACLs
+- Object-Level Access Control
 - Class protection
-- Protected fields

 Servable makes it easy to edit and audit a protocol's security as the class protection, generic ACLs and protected fields are statically defined in the schema files.